 Overall Description:

 RAN1 agreed on L1 parameters for LTE_SL_V2V-Core.
 RAN1 would like to inform RAN2 that the list of agreed L1 parameters is in the attached spreadsheet.
 Changes to the content of R1-165968 are marked in yellow.
+RAN1 would like to observe that congestion control and synchronization will be discussed and the outcome may have RRC impact.

 Remaining details of physical layer structure